MARIO-Math-Reasoning/Super_MARIO/README.md

 - [x] Greedy
 - [x] Step Beam
-- [ ] MCTS (soon)
+- [x] MCTS

 Download checkpoint [AlphaMath-7B 🤗](https://huggingface.co/MARIO-Math-Reasoning/AlaphaMath-7B)

-This is the official repo for paper [AlphaMath Almost Zero: process Supervision without process](https://arxiv.org/abs/2405.03553).
+This is the official repository for paper [AlphaMath Almost Zero: process Supervision without process](https://arxiv.org/abs/2405.03553).
+It is extracted from our internal corporate codebase.
+As a result, there may be slight differences when reproducing the numbers reported in our paper, but they should be very close.
 Our approach involves training the policy and value models using only the mathematical reasoning derived from the Monte Carlo Tree Search (MCTS) framework, eliminating the need for GPT-4 or human annotations.

 ## Installation